openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/user-guide.md

 ## Security issue reporting {.reference}

-To report any security issues identified with Corstone-1000, please send an email to [psirt@arm.com](mailto:psirt@arm.com).
+To report any security issues identified with Corstone-1000 with Cortex-A320, please send an email to [psirt@arm.com](mailto:psirt@arm.com).